digitaltechnologyandcultures/DICE_Instructor_Handbook/preparing_courses.md

 ## Step Two: Invite the Support Team
 For some courses it may be beneficial to have observers or helpers who can assist you with different tasks.
 Be sure to invite these people using the `+ People` button on the People page of the course.

-If this is the first course you're teaching for WATS, you must invite the WATS Program Director into your course as a Teacher.
+If this is the first course you're teaching for DICE, you must invite the DICE Program Director into your course as a Teacher.

 ## Step Three: Pre-Course Checklist
 Complete the following checklist every time you copy a course into a new instance.

 * Open the Assignments page and review the due dates for all assignments.
-Assignments should be due on the Sunday of each week at 11:59pm.
-Adjust any incorrect due dates.
+Adjust due dates to appropriately track along with the current term's start and end dates.
+* Update the instructor information (e.g., name, office hourse, email).
+DICE Instructors are required to give at least two hours of office hours a week.
+These hours should be schedule just before, or just after, your course period.
 * Review the Home page and verify that all of the links go to the proper Introduction page.
 * Open the Modules page and click through every piece of content in the course using the "Next" button.
 On each page, verify the following:
     * Check every link on the page to verify it works.
 (We recommend using a link checker extension in your web browser.
 [Check My Links](https://chrome.google.com/webstore/detail/check-my-links/ojkcdipcgfaekbeaelaapakgnjflfglf/related?hl=en-GB) is a good one for Chrome.)